Danielle Bounds

-Danielle Bounds holds the title of Miss Earth United States 2010 and placed in the Top 14 at the Miss Earth 2010 pageant.
+Danielle Bounds is an American model and beauty pageant titleholder who holds the title of Miss Earth USA 2010 and placed in the Top 14 at the Miss Earth 2010 pageant.

 Background

-Danielle was born on Easter Sunday April 22, 1984.
+Danielle was born on Easter Sunday, April 22, 1984.
 She says "I was born for the title of Miss Earth United States", since her birthday falls on the international holiday Earth Day every year.
 Bounds graduated from a private non-denominational high school in 2002 and was her graduating class valedictorian.
-The 6-foot tall beauty queen is an avid business woman with her friend and business partner Ashley Litton.
-Together they co-operate a prom and pageant boutique named Sassy Chic in Leawood, Kansas.
+The 6-foot tall beauty queen is an avid businesswoman with her friend and business partner Ashley Litton.
+Together, they co-operate a prom and pageant boutique named Sassy Chic in Leawood, Kansas.
 They are the evening gown sponsors for several Miss USA states.
-Danielle and Ashley met at the Miss Missouri USA 2005 pageant where Ashley was giving up her title and Danielle was a competitor for the first time.
+Danielle and Ashley met at the Miss Missouri USA 2005 pageant, where Ashley was giving up her title and Danielle was a competitor for the first time.
 Danielle's evening gown for the Miss Earth 2010 competition in Vietnam was personally designed by Ashley through her line named A.Renee.